nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through an example on how to assign tasks to your team members.

-Suppose you want to check the tasks being assigned to `Alex Yeoh`.
+Suppose you want to check the tasks being assigned to "Alex Yeoh".

-Firstly, identify the index number of `Alex Yeoh` in the application (1 in the image below).
+Firstly, identify the index number of "Alex Yeoh" in the application (1 in the image below).
 If you are not able to find the member visibly, refer to [find member command](#finding-a-member-find-member) on how you can find that member easily.

 Then, enter the command `tasksof 1`.

-If done successfully, you should see the all tasks that `Alex Yeoh` is assigned.
+If done successfully, you should see the all tasks that "Alex Yeoh" is assigned.
 It should show up under in the task list of the [current team section](#current-team-section) as shown below.

 ![Tasks Of Example](images/TasksOfExample.png)